microsoft/charticulator.com/_docs/03_reusing_charts.md

 {% include image.html src="/images/docs/nested-chart-header.png" alt="Nested Chart Header" center=true width="400px" %}

 You can swtich back and forth between the main Charticualtor and the one for the nested chart.

-<h2 id="power-bi">Power BI Custom Visual</h2>

-You can import the chart design, exported as a Power BI Custom Visual, into Power BI.
-Once its requird data fields are filled, you can see the chart within Power BI. ({% include videocallout.html src="/videos/tutorials/tutorial8.mp4" timeRange="32.87,48.00" openTutorial="tutorial8" %}) In addition, the chart reacts to the event from other charts or slicers.
-For example, you can create a slicer using the Month value of the `DATE` value so that you can interactively choose the desired month to be shown. ({% include videocallout.html src="/videos/tutorials/tutorial8.mp4" timeRange="52.70,61.00" openTutorial="tutorial8" %})

-{% include image.html src="/images/docs/power-bi.png" alt="Power BI" %}